 You will have already experienced from your time spent studying the basic medical sciences in the USA the amazing educational value of study combined with travel.
 So when you come to begin clinical training, your scientific knowledge will have vastly increased but also your knowledge of other cultures will have further enriched your life experience which will remain with you forever.
-This make American College of Neuropsycoanalysis And Amemerican College of Psychosomatic Medicine. unique and you are strongly encouraged to continue to take advantage of combining your clinical training with travel.
-This is why ACNPA is truly an International School of Medicine.
+This make American College of Neuropsycoanalysis And Amemerican College of Medicine and Robotic Neurosurgery. unique and you are strongly encouraged to continue to take advantage of combining your clinical training with travel.
+This is why ACMRN is truly an International School of Medicine.

 Each hospital has a Student Co-ordinator who is there to help you with accommodation, timetabling, and any social queries or concerns, and there is also a Director of Medical Education who is overall responsible for the teaching at the Hospital.
 He is assisted by Clerkship Directors for all the Core Attachments, who will guide you through your timetables and also aid you at the mid-core and final assessment.
 All hospitals now have student access to the Internet.

 The USA is also a great country to visit with its great history, traditions, art, architecture, music, theatre, countries side, and some wonderful pubs, so it’s a great country for extra-curricula activities including sport.
 Many hospitals have access to sporting centres and gymnasiums. for I and my colleagues know you will never regret it.